giovannibelzoni/backend-challenge/README.md

     Given I have a pulse with the id of 1
     When I send a DELETE `/pulses/1` request
-    Then I should see a `no content` response
+    Then I should see a `no content` response.

 ---